Reut212/Operating_System/ex6/readme.txt

 References:
 1. for queue code- used https://www.geeksforgeeks.org/queue-linked-list-implementation/
 2. for guard code - used the code that Yuval taught us on practice lesson.
-Answer for 4th question in guard.cpp file.
+Answer for 4th question down below.

 Assumptions:
 1. string's max size as an argument to the queue is 1024 bytes.